Key Takeaways

 Second, the model now outputs anatomical bounding boxes—it doesn't just say "abnormality detected," it shows you exactly where in the scan to look.
 A radiologist used to have to hunt through a 300-slice MRI to find what the AI flagged.
 Now the AI points to it with pixel-level precision.

-Third, MedGemma 1.5 understands multi-timepoint imaging—a set of scans taken weeks or months apart.
+Third, MedGemma 1.5 understands multi-timepoint imaging across modalities—MRI, CT and chest X-ray—tracking sets of scans taken weeks or months apart.
 This is clinically essential for oncology patients tracking tumor shrinkage during chemotherapy, or heart failure patients monitoring how their left ventricle is remodeling, or patients with chronic inflammation watching disease progression.
 The model can now quantify change across time, not just snapshot analysis.

-Frontier models need 400+ billion parameters and expensive infrastructure.
+Many frontier AI models now range from tens to hundreds of billions of parameters.
 MedGemma 1.5 at 4B runs on commodity hardware, enabling deployment in rural hospitals and clinics worldwide.

-Medical AI models from frontier labs are often 40 to 400+ billion parameters.
-These are powerful but expensive.
-A hospital needs high-end GPU infrastructure or persistent cloud connectivity to run them.
-Many hospitals don't have either.
-MedGemma at 4B parameters runs on a single NVIDIA A100 GPU—affordable, manageable, and deployable on-premise.
-For rural hospitals, underserved medical centers, and healthcare systems in emerging markets, this is the difference between having access to medical AI and not having it.
+Running a frontier medical AI model requires GPU infrastructure most hospitals can't afford or persistent cloud connectivity most rural facilities don't have.
+MedGemma 1.5's 4B parameters work on a single NVIDIA A100.
+For underserved medical centers and healthcare systems in emerging markets, that's the difference between having access to AI-assisted diagnosis and not having it.

 This represents a deliberate shift in how the medical AI field is thinking about model design.
 Specialized, compact models consistently outperform large generalists on narrow, high-stakes domains.
 A small model built for radiology beats a giant multimodal model built for everything.
 This challenges the scaling narrative that dominated AI for the last five years.

-The 11% accuracy gain also highlights that improvements aren't coming from simply making models bigger anymore.
-They're coming from better datasets, smarter architectures, and tuning for specific clinical tasks.
+The 14-percentage-point accuracy gain also highlights that improvements aren't coming from simply making models bigger anymore.
+They're coming from better datasets, smarter architectures and tuning for specific clinical tasks.
 MedGemma 1.5's training incorporated sequential medical imaging data—learning not just from single snapshots but from longitudinal patient records.
 That architectural change generated most of the accuracy jump.

-Strong benchmark performance with 11% accuracy improvements, but documented hallucination risk remains: false positives, false negatives, and overconfidence in ambiguous cases require radiologist oversight always.
+MRI disease-finding classification improved from about 51% to 65%, but hallucination risk remains: false positives, false negatives and overconfidence in ambiguous cases require radiologist oversight every time.

 Related research published in April 2026 called RETINA-SAFE benchmarks hallucinations specifically in medical imaging AI.
 Hallucinations in radiology mean two things: false positives (reporting abnormalities that aren't there) and false negatives (missing real abnormalities).
 The research found that medical imaging models—including Gemma-based models—make these mistakes more often in ambiguous cases.
 When a scan shows something borderline or unusual, the model can overcommit to a diagnosis it's not sure about.